Toast Payroll: Get Help With Custom Imports

 It is likely that there was an error during data entry into the spreadsheet.
 Check the spreadsheet and verify that all employee numbers are valid for each individual receiving earnings and/or deductions and that there are numerical entries in all earning and deduction columns.

 When headers are altered, Toast Payroll has trouble finding the information it needs to successfully complete an import.
-You may either return the headers to the way they were when the template was first uploaded or redo the portion of this process.
+You may either return the headers to the way they were when the template was first uploaded or redo the template portion of this process.

 In their default mode, spreadsheet programs may remove "leading zeros" from employee numbers.
 Follow these instructions to keep the leading zeros on the spreadsheet: